Solutto-Consulting/n8n-deployment-tool/README.md

 - Check PostgreSQL container: `docker-compose logs postgres`
 - Verify environment variables in `.env`
 - Ensure database is healthy: `docker-compose ps`

+**X-Frame-Options Conflicts (Chrome Console Error)** If you see "Refused to display in a frame because it set multiple 'X-Frame-Options' headers":
+- This occurs when both Apache and n8n set conflicting X-Frame-Options headers
+- The provided Apache configuration automatically resolves this by using `Header always unset X-Frame-Options` followed by setting `SAMEORIGIN`
+- If you modify the Apache config, ensure you unset the header from the backend before setting your own

+**Performance Issues**
+- Monitor resource usage: `docker stats`
+- Check n8n execution logs: `docker-compose logs n8n`
+- Consider upgrading server specs if workflows are complex

 ### Log Locations
 - Apache logs: `/var/log/apache2/`